openjdk/crac/doc/portable-cr.md

 re-initialization cannot be omitted since it is platform-dependent, e.g. system properties which are set up during the first initialization phase must be retrieved from the current system and not restored from the old one.

-_The current implementation even begins the restoration after the initialization fully completes as to not be bothered by stuff like proper system class loader and security manager initialization, so even some user code can get executed (from a user-provided system class loader, for instance), but this is a known temporary imperfection to be fixed later._
+The current implementation even begins the restoration after the initialization fully completes as to not be bothered by stuff like proper system class loader and security manager initialization, so even some user code can get executed (from a user-provided system class loader, for instance).

+It is planned to change the implementation to restore all classes before any Java code is executed so that there is no need to match the new and the checkpointed states.

 ### Defining the dumped classes